nightietime/nightietime/_posts/2018-08-05-Attending-BC19.md

 ---
 layout: post
-title: Getting to BronyCon 2019 Part 1 - The Details Explained Frankly
+title: Getting to BronyCon 2019 Part 1 - Your Preparations and Finances
 ---